 SST

+The nomenclature for the SSD is purely for the purpose of internal software considerations.
+In terms of detector and physics description it will be continued to be named SSD.

 The SST will consist of 20 ladders, and again these will be tiled.
 This symmetry matches that of the PXL, so alignment of overlap regions should probably be with that of the PXL rather than with TPC and IST where the symmetry is broken.